-Co-applicants must satisfy the eligibility criteria of (a), (b) and (d) as applicable to the lead applicant itself.
-Co-applicants do not necessarily need to be registered in the same province as the lead applicant; however, they should be registered in one of the targeted provinces: Istanbul, Izmir, Bursa, Konya, Mersin and Kayseri.
+Co-applicants must satisfy the eligibility criteria of (a) and (b) as applicable to the lead applicant itself.
+Co-applicants do not necessarily need to be legally registered in the same province as the lead applicant; however, they should be legally registered in one of the targeted provinces: Adana, Ankara, Gaziantep, Hatay and Şanlıurfa.

-Co-applicants must sign the mandate in Section 7 of the Grant Application Form (Annex A).
+Co-applicants must sign the mandate in Section 8 of the Grant Application Form (Annex A).